open-resources/learning_outcomes/openstax_university.md

 1. Explain how computer hard drives and graphic tablets operate using magnetic induction.{1164}
 2. Explain how hybrid/electric vehicles and transcranial magnetic stimulation use magnetic induction to their advantage.{1165}
 .{1166}
-#### 13.7 Applications of Electromagnetic Induction.{1167}
-.{1168}
-1. Explain how computer hard drives and graphic tablets operate using magnetic induction.{1169}
-2. Explain how hybrid/electric vehicles and transcranial magnetic stimulation use magnetic induction to their advantage.{1170}
-.{1171}
 ### Chapter 14: Inductance.{1172}
 .{1173}
 #### 14.1 Mutual Inductance.{1174}